nomeski80/OGK.Tattoo/README.md

 Menu items do not stay untoggled when on the screens.
 Then I had issues with the toggle being hidden and making the site unusable on moblie devices.
 I had become confused when setting up my site and did not follow the mobile first approach.
 I got mixed up in trying to solve everything in media queries but eventually I stripped back my navigation and toggling code.
 Reviewed the Love running tutorials for this section and started over with a mobile first approach.
 I then had trouble with the contacts page and the bars not showing but this was due to the container for the contact us information was too big.
 I started to use % instead of px and this helped my screens to line up and easier to make resopnsive.

 Media query says display:block but it still works as a toggle.
 The bars for the menu stick to the logo and I can not yet move them to the right.
 I have tried dev tools to play with padding and flex.
 I have tried right:0.
-But i can not seem to get it to work.
+When scrolling down the page the text from the header would overlap the content in the page.
+I added a background colour for the header and this had helped to make it clean and avoid the messy overlap.
 <img src="assets/images/screenshot.homepage.overlapping.png" alt=" screen shot of the nav bar">

 When adding the other pages, I had to delete a lot of the content that was already there so I could copy over the basic structure.
 This wasn't a big issue as the content was all overlapping and not clear.
 So starting that section again made more sense than fiddling around.